Alabama Gymnastics Facilities

 The Frances Smith Gymnastics Practice Facility

-Long one of the most spacious and well-designed training gyms in the nation, the Frances Smith Gymnastics Practice Facility was revitalized during the summer of 2012, giving it a new look that included all new crimson matting among other amenities.
+Long one of the most well-designed and spacious training gyms in the nation, the Frances Smith Gymnastics Practice Facility was revitalized during the summer of 2012, giving it a new look that included all new crimson matting among other amenities.

-The new look includes reminders of the Crimson Tide's rich championship heritage, including larger than life murals of the Tide's 2012 NCAA Championship team and the 2011 Southeastern Conference Championship team, as well as several Alabama legends.
+The new look includes reminders of the Crimson Tide's rich championship heritage, highlighted by larger-than-life murals of the Tide's 2012 NCAA championship team and the 2015 Southeastern Conference championship team, as well as several Alabama legends.

-The passageway that leads from the gym, also features seven images that are highlighted by words that define Crimson Tide gymnastics' tradition of excellence.
+The hallway that leads from the gym also features seven images that are highlighted by words that define Crimson Tide gymnastics tradition of excellence.

-The Tide's team suite also received some upgrades during 2012, including new hot and cold therapy tubs in the gymnastics training room.
+The Tide's team suite also received upgrades during 2012, including new hot and cold therapy tubs in the gymnastics training room which has been extremely beneficial in terms of preparation and recovery when it comes to both practice and competition.

 All aspects of the complex come together in a marriage of form and function that gives Alabama a training edge.
-That is important to the coaching staff, which spent countless hours in designing the 12,500-square foot gym, but the most important aspect of the space isn't readily apparent to the casual observer.
+Countless hours went into designing the 12,500 square-foot gym, creating a facility that is both beautiful, but designed to minimize and alleviate the impact of training on the gymnasts' bodies.

 Multiple soft landing pits are available for all four apparatus, giving the Tide the freedom to train skills in enhanced safety.
-It also gives Alabama the capability of teaching a variety of skills at the same time.
+That setup also gives Alabama the capability of teaching a variety of skills at the same time.

 The main practice area includes an in-ground trampoline and tumbling strips.
-The sound system that drives the Tide's practices is top-notch, surrounding the floor exercise area with the same level of sound Alabama will encounter in a meet setting.
+The sound system that drives the Tide's practices surrounds the floor exercise area with the same level of sound Alabama will encounter in a meet setting.

 "It is an unbelievable tool in the gym," Bryan Raschilla said.
 "It's like having three extra coaches."

-The system has several playback and analysis options that are in use every day in practice and allows the coaches to provide instant feedback on a routine.
+The system has several playback and analysis options that are in use every day in practice, allowing the coaches to provide instant feedback on a routine.
 Having three complete systems in the gym running at all times allows the coaches and gymnasts constant analysis.
 The system also helps compress the time it takes to make a change to a skill or routine, allowing the gymnasts to get more out of each practice.

-"It's a huge help for us," senior All-American Ashley Priess said.
+"The video system is a huge help for us," 10-time All-American Ashley Priess said.
 "It allows you to make corrections quicker, which ultimately helps you improve faster and more efficiently."

 In addition to a variety of playback options, the coaches can also compare and contrast routines using a variety of tools within the Dartfish Pro software.

-"If we really want to get in-depth and break down technique and skills we can use the system's SimluCam and StroMotion features which were both used at the Olympic Games," Raschilla said.
+"If we really want to get in-depth and break down technique and skills, we can use the system's SimulCam and StroMotion features which were both used at the Olympic Games," Raschilla said.

-The video system is just the newest addition to Alabama's state-of-the-art training facility, which is part of the Coliseum annex completed in 1996.
-The main practice space boasts a design that is at once attractive and extremely functional.
-The equipment is all arranged to make the flow of practice extremely fluid.
+The video system is just the newest technical addition to Alabama's state-of-the-art training facility.
+The equipment is arranged to make the flow of practice extremely fluid.
 There are five uneven bars stations, six balance beams, two vaults and an oversized floor in place.

-A separate 2,000-square foot aerobics/dance studio is connected to the main practice area and includes the crimson Tide's cardio equipment as well as a separate sound system that is utilized during the Tide's workouts.
+A separate 2,000 square-foot strength and conditioning/dance studio is connected to the main practice area and includes the Tide's cardio equipment.

 In addition to a fully equipped training room, the Tide's team suite includes the locker room as well as a team room that includes study and computer stations and a meeting space.